Loginistaken/Short-Story/The-First-Laugh.md

 homless population.
 As some recently had found themselves on the streets they where spirtually lost and made new friends amongest the fellow unsheltered, on the cluttered sidewalks and alleyways an epidemic is emerging an uncontrollable hysteria.
-Amongst the homless you hear a repulsive laughter that cries out day and night, "Resembled the whale of multiple chimpanzees pant-hoot" the Mayor proclaims in hostility,as he begins an effort to clean up the cities outskirts, the heart of the commotion.
+Amongst the homless you hear a repulsive laughter that cries out day and night, "Resembles the whale of multiple chimpanzees pant-hoot" the Mayor proclaims in hostility,as he begins an effort to clean up the cities outskirts, the heart of the commotion.
 The subjects were caught red handed showing signs of insanity and noise disturbance then carried to paddy wagons and taken to the mental institution so they could anaylize the sistuation.
 Of course no one knows the exact origin, or the intial carrier even what the joke was but there were some key clues.

  The yuppies had new classy titles for this generation of homeless, as two men in suits ties and trench coats had gone for lunch off their normal route they strolled the streets walking side by side, non-treaded standard buisness shoes slaps pavement one of the gentlemen murmured "but hey, at least they're  participants in the synthetic economy",